Ruth Blair: Atlanta Historical Society

 Blair was a founding member and secretary-treasurer of the Atlanta Historical Society starting at its founding in 1926.
 In those days it was organized "socially".
 On January 1, 1937, she became the first executive secretary of the Atlanta organization, actively managing it as a full-time employee.

 It was intended her hiring would invigorate the organization.
 One early change was issuing their publication Atlanta Historical Journal more regularly.
 Fund-raising drives were held, and plans were made for the organization to obtain a permanent building in place of offices they had rented previously.
 Blair set about curating a large collection of records and artifacts that would later be displayed at the Atlanta History Center.

-In 1942 she helped plan a celebration of the 100th anniversary of Marthasville (Atlanta's original name), including designing a commemorative set of coffee cups for the occasion.
+In 1942, she helped plan a celebration of the 100th anniversary of Marthasville (Atlanta's original name), including designing a commemorative set of coffee cups for the occasion.

-In 1946 the organization purchased the former Willis B. Jones home (designed by Neel Reid), and once again Blair supervised an organization's move into a former home on Peachtree Street.
+In 1946, the organization purchased the former Willis B. Jones home (designed by Neel Reid), and once again Blair supervised an organization's move into a former home on Peachtree Street.
 This mansion contained 10 rooms and had plenty of room for the society's collection.
 The new headquarters was officially opened on April 19, 1947.

-In 1955 Blair was still in charge when the organization reached 1,000 paid members, up from 44 members in the early days.
+In 1955, Blair was still in charge when the organization reached 1,000 paid members, up from 44 members in the early days.
 She achieved this without an assistant of her own until 1955.

 Blair retired in April 1956 and was succeeded as the head of the Atlanta Historical Society by Allen P. Julian.

 Personal life and death

-In 1919 she became involved in women's suffrage, as Atlanta granted women the right to vote in municipal primaries that year.
+In 1919, she became involved in women's suffrage, as Atlanta granted women the right to vote in municipal primaries that year.
 In May she was one of the first 400 women who signed up to qualify to vote.
 She later attended local League of Women Voters meetings with her cousin, Mrs. Sanford Gay.

 Blair was a member of the Daughters of the American Revolution and a curator of the Georgia Historical Society.

 Blair traveled extensively, visiting Great Britain in 1928, including Ireland, Wales, and Scotland.
 She also traveled to Canada, Cuba, Bermuda, Mexico and several Central American countries.

 Blair never married.
-She died in July 1974 and was buried in Austell, Georgia, near where she grew up.
+She died on July 24, 1974, aged 85, in Austell, Georgia; she is buried there.